 The Parish Meeting is exempt from a full external Audit.
-However, as a consequence, the Treasurer is required to publish various documents affirming this fact, and these documents must be accessible for a minimum of 30 consecutive working days, commencing 2nd July (2018).
+However, as a consequence, the Treasurer is required to publish various documents affirming this fact, and these documents must be accessible for a minimum of 30 consecutive working days, although are usually available via the following link for the full year.
 You may view, and download, should you wish, a copy of this exemption certificate by clicking this link: North Aston Parish Meeting, Accounts, Audit, Certificate of Exemption.
 If you require further information, please contact one of the Officers of the Meeting using the links above.
 We regret we cannot, for Data Protection reasons, publish direct contact telephone numbers on this site.

 North Aston Village Fête